 Fact: Africa is not only in fact a continent but the second largest continent on earth in which entire North America and Western Europe can fit into and leave some space for Australia.
 There are more than 52 countries in Africa.
-The combined land area of the larger Sudan and the Democratic Republic of Congo is bigger than the combined land area of the entire Western Europe.
+The combined land area of the larger Sudan and the Democratic Republic of Congo is bigger than the combined land area of entire Western Europe.

 Misconception 4: “Africa is dangerous and violent.”

 Fact: With all the news sensualization about Somali pirates, child soldiers, coups, revolutions, and wars.
-It’s no surprise that most people (Westerners especially), fear stepping foot into Africa.
-Truth is, the events that make the news don’t reflect all of Africa, whose nations have middle classes just like other European or North American countries.
+It's no surprise that most people (Westerners especially), fear to step foot into Africa.
+Truth is, the events that make the news don't reflect all of Africa, whose nations have middle classes just like other European or North American countries.

-It’s true, as with any other place, Africa has it’s DONT’s.
-But it’s about common sense at the end of the day.
+It's true, as with any other place, that Africa has it's DONT's.
+But it's about common sense at the end of the day.